algorand/pyteal/docs/state.rst

 To write to a box, use :any:`App.box_replace`, or :any:`App.box_put` method.

-:any:`App.box_replace` writes bytes of certain length from a start index in a Box.
+:any:`App.box_replace` writes bytes of certain length from a start index in a box.
 The first argument is the box name to write into, the second argument is the starting index to write, and the third argument is the replacement bytes.
 For example: